trey-capps/trey-capps.github.io/content/posts/spotify_reddit.md

 ```

 ### Purpose
 This is just an introduction to the functionality of this API.
 The main purpose of developing this API is to begin to move away from the Streamlit application to a more robust front end.
+This API could also further be developed to offer endpoints for CRUD operations on the database.

 ## Future Versions and Updates
 ### Automate Data Collection
-Currently the ```reddit_collect.py``` file must be manually run to update the database with new posts.
-Automation tools can be used to schedule this process on a certain time frame (once a day, every hour, etc.)
+Now that the ETL process is more scalable and modular, an orchestration tool such as Airflow will be used to schedule the ETL process on a daily or 12 hr period.
 ### Improve Speed
 When working with large playlists, the application becomes quite clunky.
 By reworking some functions and code structure, the application will run much smoother.